-Students may appeal any student services issue and discuss it with the appropriate employee(s) and/or administrator(s) as established by college policy or procedure.
-Students have the right to seek remedy through the college's designated student services appeal process.
-Students should use available informal means (direct conversation) to resolve disputes before filing an appeal.
+The college has an appeal process that allows students to request an exception to an M State policy or seek remedy to a student services issue.
+The college encourages students to use available informal means (direct conversation) to identify potential solutions.
 There will be no retaliation of any kind against students, faculty or staff who participate in the appeal process.
-For more information about filing an student services appeal, contact Student Affairs.
+For information about filing a student services appeal, contact Student Affairs on any M State campus or the Support Center at 877.450.3322.